ansys/pyfluent/doc/source/getting_started/faqs.rst

   .. note::
      In Fluent 2022 R2, you can only record a journal of your actions in Fluent meshing to produce a Python script.
 This script is not in PyFluent syntax.
-     However, there is a one-to-one correspondence between the a recorded Python command and the equivalent PyFluent command.
+     However, there is a one-to-one correspondence between a recorded Python command and the equivalent PyFluent command.
 This means that you can manually translate the recorded Python command to the PyFluent syntax.